Sexy PR – Direct Results were sizzling for Direct Savings

-Michael Donald, Business Development Manager, said: “Holyrood Partnership surpassed all our expectations to deliver a measured, structured and highly targeted PR campaign to promote sales of our Infranomic products.
+Michael Donald, Business Development Manager, said: “Holyrood PR surpassed all our expectations to deliver a measured, structured and highly targeted PR campaign to promote sales of our Infranomic products.
 We have been delighted with the number of people from all over Scotland telling us that they had seen articles about our product in their local paper or the media.”

 All of this valuable public relations success – media releases, links to coverage, photos, videos and all of Direct Savings’ contact details – can be found on the dedicated Direct Savings media hub.
 We maintain a hub like this for each of our clients.
 No extra charge – it’s all part of the superior service we deliver.

 How can our PR services from our public relations agency help your business?